Dee-glitch/Music-Player/README.md

 A responsive music player with a clean and minimalistic design.

-Working with the HTML audio element, it's attributes and events.<br>
+Working with the audio element, it's attributes and events.<br>
 DOM manipulation.<br>
 Songs are my local files but the list can be updated manually (requires to change the source code).